mjhorvath/Datumizer-Wikipedia-Illustrations/Documentation/documentation.md

 https://help.geogebra.org/topic/export-not-the-same-size

 Once you have fixed an SVG image, you can then use the program InkScape to convert it to PNG or JPEG.
-Animated GIF will require additional steps.
+Animated GIF images will require additional steps.